 So, if earwax isn’t the problem, the next likely culprit is going to be an infection.
 Sometimes this could be a standard ear infection.
 Sometimes it could be an inner ear infection.
 Both are worth seeing your doctor about.

 Ear infections of various kinds and causes can create swelling in your ear canal or middle ear.
 This swelling blocks the transmission of sound and, therefore, your hearing is muffled.
 Treatments might include some antibiotics, but that’ll be up to your doctor.
 Once the infection clears, your hearing should return to normal.

 It’s also entirely possible that your hearing aid batteries need to be changed.
 As hearing aids lose power, they sometimes start to sound, well, muffled (you can see why this would be something to check).
 This is true even if your batteries are rechargeable.
 Sometimes switching out the batteries with fresh ones can make your hearing aids sound crystal clear again.

 If you’re still having difficulty hearing, don’t discount the possibility that your hearing loss has changed.
 If you haven’t had your hearing tested in the last year or so, consider scheduling an appointment.
 Not only will you be able to make sure your hearing aids are correctly programmed, the specialist will be able to do a professional clean and check on your device.

 If you try all this troubleshooting and nothing really helps, it’s definitely worth taking some time to see your hearing specialist.
 If the muffled sounds linger, you could find yourself using your hearing aids less (or turning up the volume on your TV again).
 And all of that could start causing hearing damage again.

 So, don’t let it linger.
-If you can’t clean out some earwax and get hearing again, see your hearing specialist and get everything cleared up before your next lunch dinner with your son and daughter-in-law.
+If you can’t clean out some earwax and get hearing again, see your hearing specialist and get everything cleared up before your next family event.
 (You’ll enjoy yourself more if you can actually hear what they’re saying!)